What is the Urban Transformations portfolio?

-The UT portfolio represents over 80 research projects that engage with the challenges and opportunities of an increasingly urban world.
-Have a look at the criteria we used to select the project: What distinguishes the projects in the UT portfolio?
+The UT portfolio included over 120 research projects that engaged with the challenges and opportunities of an increasingly urban world.
+Have a look at the criteria we used to select the projects: What distinguishes the projects in the UT portfolio?

 All projects in the portfolio have been funded by: